 Foods containing trans fats.
 Trans fats are a type of unsaturated fat.
-During a process called hydrogenation, a trans fat is created.
+During a process called hydrogenation, trans fat is created.
 Hydrogenation changes a liquid vegetable oil into an (almost), solid-at-room-temperature oil, a state known as “partially hydrogenated.”
 This is an artificial process (though hydrogenation can also occur naturally in meat and dairy products.)

 Trans fats can make their way into brain cell membranes, which can disrupt the ability of neurons in the brain to communicate, interfering with mental abilities.
 Consuming trans-fat in the diet has been associated with a risk of depression and has also been shown to negatively affect heart and blood vessel function.